🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below shows the results of a survey about people's coffee and tea buying and drinking habits in five Australian cities.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words.
+The graph shows the annual income of languages-related jobs in US dollars in five cities.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All